-We have increased our product listings to offer more variety and choices to our customers, which has allowed us to capture additional customer demand and increase our number of customers.
-We have increased the number of product listings in each of our existing product categories.
-As of December 31, 2012, 2013 and 2014, we had more than 205,000, 520,000 and 764,000 product listings, respectively, reflecting an increase of approximately 153.7% from 2012 to 2013 and approximately 46.9% from 2013 to 2014.
+We have optimized our product listings to offer a more focused variety and choices to our customers, which has allowed us to capture additional customer demand.
+We have reduced the number of product listings in our existing product categories with increased new product listings each month in 2015 and 2016.
+As of December 31, 2014, 2015 and 2016, we had more than 764,000, 687,800 and 322,000 product listings, respectively.

 We have also increased our customer base by increasing our penetration of various geographic markets.
 We have initially focused on the North American market prior to 2010 but have since expanded our marketing efforts to increase the sale of our products to customers in Europe and other parts of the world.
-In each of 2012, 2013 and 2014, Europe represented the largest region in which our products were sold.
+In each of 2014, 2015 and 2016, Europe represented the largest region in which our products were sold.